ykoitzsch/b201819-ms/readme.md

 ### Setup
 (Admin)
- - Once the application is running you can access it at http://localhost:8080 or http://localhost:9000.
-The latter if you used npm start.
+ - Once the application is running you can access it at http://localhost:9000.
  - Login as admin/admin
  - Create product categories
  - Create products and link them to categories